theronburger/vooo-board/README.md

 # Minimal Notice Board

 This is a minimal (no react, few deps) notice board for the LCB Villa Of Ones Own project.
+Check out one of the boards here [here](https://noticeboards.vooo.space/?board=start)

 ## Requirements